pingcap/docs-cn/dumpling-overview.md

 1. Support exporting data in multiple formats, including SQL and CSV
 2. Support the [table-filter](https://github.com/pingcap/tidb-tools/blob/master/pkg/table-filter/README.md) feature, which makes it easier to filter data
+3. Support exporting data to Amazon S3 cloud storage.
-3. More optimizations are made for TiDB:
+4. More optimizations are made for TiDB:
     - Support configuring the memory limit of a single TiDB SQL statement
     - Support automatic adjustment of TiDB GC time for TiDB v4.0.0 and above
     - Use TiDB's hidden column `_tidb_rowid` to optimize the performance of concurrent data export from a single table